-Program Honors Required Average Specialization Required Average Requirements Planning No Honors program offered.
-Admission to this program is subject to enrolment management and is therefore competitive.
-Alberta students may be given preference.
-High School - minimum 75% Transfer - a minimum 2.3 GPA on 18 in each preceding Fall/Winter.
-English Language Arts 30-1 Pure Mathematics 30 or Mathematics 30-1 Biology 30 One of Chemistry 30, Mathematics 31, Physics 30 or Computing Science (CSE) Advanced Level-Career and Technology Studies (CTS) (5 credits) Subject from Group A, B, or C (Social 30-1 recommended) A written statement outlining an interest in Planning, including any relevant volunteer or work experience.
-Submit the statement to the Planning advisor in the Department of Earth and Atmospheric Sciences by May 01.
-Psychology (See also §15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter and a minimum 3.3 GPA on attempted or completed Psychology and required Statistics courses.
-Admission may take place only at the end of the second year (after completion of a minimum of ★48).
-Students must complete PSYCO 104 or SCI 100, PSYCO 105, 212; STAT 151; two of PSYCO 223, 233, 241, 258, and two of PSYCO 267, 275, 281; prior to application for admission.
-Acceptance is dependent upon obtaining approval from a potential research supervisor by August 7.
+Program Honors Required Average Specialization Required Average Admission Requirements Psychology (See also BA Honors for BA admission requirements) High School - No Year 1 entry Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter and a minimum 3.3 GPA on attempted or completed Psychology and required Statistics courses.
+Admission may take place only after completion of a minimum of ★48.
+Students must complete PSYCO 104 or SCI 100, PSYCO 105, PSYCO 212; STAT 151 or SCI 151; two of PSYCO 223, PSYCO 239, PSYCO 241, and two of PSYCO 258, PSYCO 275, PSYCO 282; prior to application for admission.
+Acceptance is dependent upon obtaining approval from a potential research supervisor by August 31.
 Students planning to apply for admission should consult the Departmental Honors advisor.
 High School - minimum 75% Transfer - a minimum 2.3 GPA on ★24 in each preceding Fall/Winter.
-English Language Arts 30-1 Biology 30 Pure Mathematics 30 or Mathematics 30-1 One of Mathematics 31 (recommended), Chemistry 30 or Physics 30 Subject from Group A, B or C Statistics High School - minimum 80% Transfer - a minimum 3.0 GPA on ★24 in each preceding Fall/Winter.
-High School - minimum 75% Transfer - requires a minimum 2.3 GPA on all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of a minimum ★24 with a 2.3 GPA in each preceding Fall/Winter.
-English Language Arts 30-1 Pure Mathematics 30 or Mathematics 30-1 Two of Mathematics 31 (recommended), Biology 30, Chemistry 30 or Physics 30 Subject from Group A, B, or C
+For admission requirements, see Bachelor of Science (Specialization) Statistics High School - minimum 80% Transfer - requires a GPA of at least 3.0 on all Mathematics courses taken which are eligible to be credited to the degree and a minimum 3.0 GPA on ★24 in each preceding Fall/Winter.
+For admission requirements, see BSc (Honors) High School - minimum 75% Transfer - requires a minimum 2.3 GPA on all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of a minimum ★24 with a 2.3 GPA in each preceding Fall/Winter.
+For admission requirements, see Faculty of Science